ishanka25/TVSeries-Android/README.md

-Sam Burba's API for TVDB was used as the foundationof this app https://github.com/sburba/Tvdb-Api-Android
+Sam Burba's API for TVDB was used as the foundation of this app. https://github.com/sburba/Tvdb-Api-Android